emadrg/Yolov8-training-BraTS2020/README.md

 In this repo, I'll present the process of training a YOLOv8 model using the BraTS2020 dataset, focusing on comparing the nano, medium and extra large version.

-## Training Set
+## Understanding the Training Set - EDA

 I used the BraTS2020 dataset for this project, which you can download [here](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation).
-This dataset includes MRI scans of brains from different patients.
+This dataset includes MRI scans of brains from different patients, some having brain tumors, and the masks corresponding to the tumors.
 I only used the training set (BraTS2020_TrainingData), as the validation set didn't have any tumor masks.

-## Understanding the Training Set

 The data is formatted into 369 directories, one for each patient.
 Each patient directory contains multiple MRI scans of their brain, as well as a mask (the seg file) of the tumor.
 I decided to only use the "flair" images because they have the best contrast, making the tumor most visible.
 Therefore, for training our YOLOv8 model, we will only use the "flair" and the "seg" files.
 You can use another type of image instead of "flair," but make sure to use the same type for all patients to maintain consistent training.

 ## Converting the Raw Data into the YOLOv8 Format